bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

 accuracy.
 Relating this back to the hypothesis above, here are some thoughts:

-1. We actually have a use for the soft labels because some images indeed do have multiple labels (more than one numbers).
+1. We actually have a use for the soft labels because some images indeed do have multiple labels (more than one number in the image).
-2. The augmentation might be needed with label refinery because the number of images with multiple numbers is not very large, thus it is not able to make use of multiple labels efficiently otherwise.
+2. The augmentation might be needed with label refinery because the number of images with multiple numbers is not very large, thus it is not able to make use of multiple labels efficiently otherwise (the training algorithm might just treat them as noise).
 3. Along these lines, the classifier is able to learn more generalized digits with the augmented images and soft labels.
-For example, an image might be labeled "3" but have numbers "123".
-If we shift and zoom it, it might only show "12".
+For example, an image might be labelled "3" but have numbers "123".
+If we shift and zoom in on it, it might only show "12".
 The soft labels of course will help in this case, but it also gives the classifier a chance to see additional examples of "1" and "2", increasing its generalizing capability.

-The effect on SVHN is still relatively small though, most likely because the label overlap problem is not as severe as ImageNet.
+The effect on SVHN is still relatively small though, most likely because the label overlap problem is not as severe as ImageNet where they do actual cropping.

 |H2| Conclusion |H2e|

-Sometimes we get caught up in super complex models that do funky things like GANs or Deep RL that we don't pay much attention to some of the simpler ideas.
+Sometimes we focus too much on the super sexy models that do funky things like GANs or Deep RL (or variational autoencoders!) and often don't pay much attention to some of the simpler ideas.
-I really like these simple yet robust ideas because they actually carry 80-90% of the weight in practical applications of ML.
+I really like simple yet robust ideas like this label refinery because they usually end up being more useful as well as more insightful.
-It would be cool if this translated to other types of domains like numeric predictions but I'm not sure the effect would be as pronounced or widely applicable as images.
+It would be cool if label refinery translated to other types of domains like numeric predictions but I don't think the effect would translate to non-images.
 I'm working on another post but it might take a while to get out because I'll be taking some vacation and will be super busy in the fall.
 Hopefully, I'll find some time in between to push it out before the end of the year.
 Thanks for reading!